 If you’re shooting a city scene, look at what is happening all around you.
 Street vendors, different modes of transport, and signs and storefronts can all be incorporated as foreground to provide context and scale for your city skyline or that interestingly shaped building.

 If you can’t find something, be creative.
 Find someone to stand in your shot to provide that scale.
-If you’re travelling with a tripod, do what I did in that railway shot and use yourself as the subject.
-Just remember not to confuse your viewer too much with too many compositional elements, and keep it clear what the photo is of.
+If you’re traveling with a tripod, do what I did in that railway shot and use yourself as the subject.

 Thinking beyond the big background parts of the image and focusing on the smaller elements will help you create more balanced, pleasing images.